knazarov/dotfiles/ubersicht/polybar/README.md

-# Polybar-kwm
+# Polybar

-Polybar-kwm is an [Übersicht](https://github.com/felixhageloh/uebersicht) widget that tries to recreate the same behavior as [polybar](https://github.com/jaagr/polybar) on macOS for [kwm](https://github.com/koekeishiya/kwm)
+Polybar is an [Übersicht](https://github.com/felixhageloh/uebersicht) widget that tries to recreate the same behavior as [polybar](https://github.com/jaagr/polybar) on macOS for [yabai](https://github.com/koekeishiya/yabai)

+This widget is based on the [polybar-kwm](https://github.com/CaptnBlubber/Polybar-kwm) but adapted for yabai.

 ## Screenshots
 ![Polybar-kwm](https://i.imgur.com/CQd6ILB.png)